19wintersp/JumpCutterGUI/README.md

 ## Installing

-PyInstaller builds are available on [the GitHub releases page](https://github.com/19wintersp/JumpCutterGUI/releases/latest) of the repository, and contain archives for each platform.
-Download the correct one for you, and extract the files inside.
-The executable should be named `jumpcutter_gui`, possibly with a file extension such as ".exe".
+PyInstaller builds are available on [the GitHub releases page](https://github.com/19wintersp/JumpCutterGUI/releases/latest) of the repository, and contain executables for each platform.
+Download the one for your platform, and run it.

 ## Some heads-up